 Yes, it’s true, gaming can help with your emotions.
 In fact, many people who can’t deal too well with one or more aspects of their feelings, and spending time in a virtual world helps them learn to control or embrace such emotions in a safe environment.

 Take losing as an example.
 Some people don’t cope well with perceived failure.
 They feel inadequate or frustrated.
 But as a gamer, you learn quickly that losing isn’t always as bad as it seems.
-For example, online poker players understand that learning how to be a great loser can help them improve their game.
+For example, understanding that learning how to be a great loser can help them improve their game.
 And players of games such as Ghost Recon see failure as a motivational tool that spurs them on and encourages them to improve their skills.